apache/druid/docs/tutorials/tutorial-sql-query-view.md

    Uncheck **Use approximate COUNT(DISTINCT)** and rerun the query.
 The country count in the results decreases because the computation has become more exact.
 See [SQL aggregation functions](../querying/sql-aggregations.md) for more information.

-9. The Query view can provide information about a function, in case you aren't sure exactly what it does.
+9. Query view can provide information about a function, in case you aren't sure exactly what it does.

     Delete the contents of the query line `COUNT(DISTINCT country) AS dist_country` and type `COUNT(DISTINCT)` to replace it.
 A help dialog for the function displays: